milutinke/awesome-ai-llm-development/README.md

 - [Awesome LLM Apps](https://github.com/Shubhamsaboo/awesome-llm-apps)

   A curated collection of awesome LLM apps built with RAG and AI agents.
 This repository features LLM apps that use models from OpenAI, Anthropic, Google, and even open-source models like LLaMA that you can run locally on your compute

+## TODO:

+- [ ] Link additional resources
+- [ ] Find and link code examples of Generative AI applications using LLMs and LLM AI Agents
+- [ ] Link more of similar/on-topic repositories
+- [ ] Expand the optional theoretical background section to include resources for learning ML in depth and better resources on how LLMs work under the hood

 ## License